Image biomarker standardisation initiative: Interpolation VTM2

 \section{Interpolation\id{VTM2}}

 Texture feature sets require interpolation to isotropic voxel spacing to be rotationally invariant, and to allow comparison between image data from different samples, cohorts or batches.
 Voxel interpolation affects image feature values as many image features are sensitive to changes in voxel size \citep{Yan2015,Bailly2016,Altazi2017,Shafiq-ul-Hassan2017,Shiri2017}.
 Maintaining consistent isotropic voxel spacing across different measurements and devices is therefore important for reproducibility.
 At the moment there are no clear indications whether upsampling or downsampling schemes are preferable.
 Consider, for example, an image stack of slices with $1.0 \times 1.0 \times 3.0~\text{mm}^3$ voxel spacing.
-Down-sampling ($1.0 \times 1.0 \times 1.0~\text{mm}^3$) requires inference and introduces artificial information, while conversely upsampling to the largest dimension ($3.0 \times 3.0 \times 3.0~\text{mm}^3$) incurs information loss.
+Upsampling to $1.0 \times 1.0 \times 1.0~\text{mm}^3$ requires inference and introduces artificial information, while conversely downsampling to the largest dimension ($3.0 \times 3.0 \times 3.0~\text{mm}^3$) incurs information loss.
 Multiple-scaling strategies potentially offer a good trade-off \citep{Vallieres2017}.
-Note that upsampling may introduce image aliasing artifacts that require anti-aliasing filters prior to filtering \citep{Mackin2017,Zwanenburg2018}.
+Note that downsampling may introduce image aliasing artifacts.
+Downsampling may therefore require anti-aliasing filters prior to filtering \citep{Mackin2017,Zwanenburg2018}.

 While in general 3D interpolation algorithms are used to interpolate 3D images, 2D interpolation within the image slice plane may be recommended in some situations.
 In 2D interpolation voxels are not interpolated between slices.
 This may be beneficial if, for example, the spacing between slices is large compared to the desired voxel size, and/or compared to the in-plane spacing.
 Applying 3D interpolation would either require inferencing a large number of voxels between slices (upsampling), or the loss of a large fraction of in-plane information (downsampling).
 The disadvantage of 2D interpolation is that voxel spacing is no longer isotropic, and as a consequence texture features can only be calculated in-plane.